wieslawsoltes/Dock/docs/dock-context-locator.md

 # Context locators

-Dock assigns a `DataContext` to every dockable when a layout is initialized or loaded.
+Dock assigns `dockable.Context` when a layout is initialized or loaded if the dockable does not already have a context.
 The objects are resolved through two properties on `IFactory`:
 `ContextLocator` and `DefaultContextLocator`.

 ## `ContextLocator` dictionary